informalsystems/ibc-starknet/docs/architecture/adr-001-starknet-light-client.md

 ### Data Types

-Starknet ClientState stores the latest height, chain identifier, the public key of the centralized sequencer and the contract address of the IBC contract.
+Starknet ClientState stores the latest height, the chain identifier, the public key of the centralized sequencer and the contract address of the IBC contract.
 The chain identifier, public key and the contract address must remain immutable for the normal lifetime of the client state.

 They can only be updated by a ClientUpgrade.